omni-us/jsonargparse/README.rst

 The parameter resolvers make a best effort to determine the correct names and types that the parser should accept.
 However, there can be cases not yet supported or cases for which it would be impossible to support.
-To somewhat overcome these limitations, there is a special key ``__unresolved__`` that can be used to provide arguments that will not be validated during parsing, but will be used for class instantiation.
+To somewhat overcome these limitations, there is a special key ``dict_kwargs`` that can be used to provide arguments that will not be validated during parsing, but will be used for class instantiation.
+It is called ``dict_kwargs`` because there are use cases in which ``**kwargs`` is used just as a dict, thus it also serves that purpose.

 Take for example the following parsing and instantiation: